techidaily/site-youtube-videos/source/_posts/new-deciphering-youtube-conversations.md

 ![YouTube History Comment](https://images.wondershare.com/filmora/article-images/youtube-history-comments-menu.jpg)

-You can also access the Comments History page directly from[here](https://www.youtube.com/feed/history/comment%5Fhistory).
+You can also access the Comments History page directly from [here](https://www.youtube.com/feed/history/comment%5Fhistory).

 ## Part 5: How to Find Out Who Posts the Most Comments on Your YouTube Videos?